MixeevLexa/image-colorization/README.md

 # Image Colorization

 ## Overview
 This project implements automatic colorization of grayscale images using a convolutional neural network.
-The model takes a single lightness channel as input and predicts the missing color information in LAB color space, producing a plausible full-color version of the original image.
+The model takes a single brightness channel as input and predicts the missing color information in LAB color space, producing a plausible full-color version of the original image.

 ## Requirements